PSNPT/CSC413/README.md

 # Preliminary Steps:
-Edit the environmental variable to include all required keys
+Edit the environmental variable to include all required keys:
+ROOT <- The root of this directory
+CLIENT_ID, CLIENT_SECRET, USER_AGENT <- API keys and values required to use PRAW

 # To train:
 First run ./Training/inputs.py to generate and fill all folders in Data